 Overview of choices for returning travellers

-- If arrested, you WILL have the right to speak to counsel, the right to be taken before a court within 24 hours and the right to get reasonable bail.
+We have not heard from any Canadian citizen who has returned to Canada and been arrested.
+If arrested, you WILL have the right to speak to counsel, the right to be taken before a court within 24 hours and the right to get reasonable bail.
 If this is the route you choose we would highly recommend that you retain a local criminal defence lawyer BEFORE you arrive in Canada so that you can contact them immediately if you get arrested.
 In this way, you will have a lawyer who will be able to assert your rights for you at the time of detention.
+We are unable to recommend criminal lawyers.
 Then please contact the Justice Centre.

 If you are detained, you have the right to have your Detention Order reviewed